HOME Family Pages Computer Help Story List Making Pictures All Pages

 The sixth box automatically stops you from replying in html to people who prefer to receive all email in plain text.
 This won’t affect “New Mail”, though, so, at the bottom of this tab, check “Plain Text” in both boxes.
 To be quite sure of not sending html to people who don’t like it, look under the Address book heading.

-bottom of send tab, showing plain text chosen in both placesSetting your sending format to Plain Text doesn’t prevent your using stationery.
-To use stationery, when you are about to start a new email, you click the down arrow beside New Mail, click “Select Stationery” and navigate to the stationery you want to use.
+Setting your sending format to Plain Text doesn't prevent your using stationery, either.
+To use stationery, when you are about to start a new email, you click the down arrow beside New Mail, click "Select Stationery" and navigate to the stationery you want to use. top

-Stationery that you’ve used recently will be listed and can be chosen from the list, but use this with caution.
+choosing stationery for new mailStationery that you've used recently will be listed and can be chosen from the list, but use this with caution.
 If your stationery has any special effects they may not appear in the repeat version.
-It’s safer to navigate to the original.
+It's safer to navigate to the original.

 You can also, after you’ve started a new letter, click the “Format” button on the toolbar and change the format from “Plain Text” to “Rich Text”.
 This will allow you to use different fonts and colours, change the background and add pictures. changing the format of an email while you’re writing itPictures sent with plain text emails need to be attached and are sent separately.
 Rich text allows you to embed the picture in the actual letter.
 It also allows you to embed background sound, but this can be annoying to the recipient, particularly if it’s set to “loop” or play repeatedly.
 Try to restrict the use of sound to greeting messages, such as birthdays.